 They will take lanterns and weapons and find the third man in the slippery darkness.
 Then they will turn him in to the authorities and receive pats on the back.

-The Battle is not when they find the third man — he goes happily with them (probably happy to have some shelter for the night, knowing he’ll be revealed as not the culprit, and that his brother is currently on his way out of the area.)
+The big struggle (battle/climax) is not when they find the third man — he goes happily with them (probably happy to have some shelter for the night, knowing he’ll be revealed as not the culprit, and that his brother is currently on his way out of the area.)

-The battle is when the men get back to the cottage and have the conversation with the authorities.
+The big struggle is when the men get back to the cottage and have the conversation with the authorities.

 They learn that they’ve got the wrong man, and that they’ve judged the strangers incorrectly.